Upcoming Group Hands-On Pasta Classes

 Custom Private Workshops

-In addition to offering larger quarterly pasta classes, I have a custom option for those looking for an especially tailored experience.
+In addition to offering group classes, I have a custom option for those looking for a tailored experience.
 These in-depth workshops begin at 11am and wrap around 3:30.

 Here’s the timeline: